spiceai/spiceai/README.md

 ### Example Use-Cases

-**1. Faster frontends.** Accelerate and co-locate data views with your frontend application, to serve more concurrent users with faster page loads and data updates.
+**1. Faster applications and frontends.** Accelerate and co-locate datasets with applications and frontends, to serve more concurrent queries and users with faster page loads and data updates.

-**2. Faster analytics and BI.**
+**2. Faster analytics and BI.** Faster, more responsive dashboards without massive compute costs.

-**3. Faster machine learning training and inferencing.**
+**3. Faster data pipelines, machine learning training and inferencing.** Co-locate datasets in pipelines where the data is needed to minimize data-movement and improve query performance.

 ⚠️ **DEVELOPER PREVIEW** Spice is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.